LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 Using card connection observers to trace apdu transmission
 ==========================================================

-The prefered solution is to implement a card connection observer, and register the observer with the card connection.
+The preferred solution is to implement a card connection observer, and register the observer with the card connection.
 The card connection will then notify the observer when card connection events occur (e.g. connection, disconnection, apdu command or apdu response).
 This is